nrzhao4/uphold-frontend-challenge/README.md

+# How to run this project

+After cloning the repository, create a `.env` file in the project root.

+- You can copy `.env.example`
+- Note: No authentication is needed for any of the current feature, so any clientId and secret will work

+Run the following commands:

+- `npm install`
+- `npm run dev`

+# Running unit tests

+This project uses vitest + React Testing Library for unit testing

+- `npm test`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.